-The Swiss biologist and vine specialist dr. José F. Vouillamoz (*1971) graduated with honors in biology from the Swiss University of Lausanne in 1994.
-He continued his studies with his doctoral thesis "Molecular Cytotaxonomy and Phylogeography of the genus Onosma in Switzerland and neighboring countries" and completed this thesis in 2001.
-In connection with his passion for wine with the molecular Genetics He received a scholarship from the Swiss National Science Foundation to investigate the origin and genealogy of the numerous autochthonous Grapes of the Wallis to explore.
-For the scholarship he spent the year 2002 as a postgraduate researcher with colleague Professor dr. Carole Meredith at the University of California in Davis (USA).
+The Swiss biologist and grapevine specialist Dr. José F. Vouillamoz (*1971) completed his studies of biology at the Swiss University of Lausanne in 1994 with distinction.
+He continued his studies with his doctoral thesis "Molecular cytotaxonomy and phylogeography of the genus Onosma in Switzerland and neighbouring countries" and completed this thesis in 2001.
+Combining his passion for wine with molecular genetics, he received a grant from the Swiss National Science Foundation to study the origin and genealogy of the numerous autochthonous grape varieties of the Valais.
+For the scholarship he spent the year 2002 as a postgraduate researcher with his colleague Professor Dr. Carole Meredith at the University of California in Davis (USA).

-In 2003, Dr. Vouillamoz a research with dr. Stella Grando at the Institute San Michele all'Adige (Trento) on the localization of the domestication of the grapevine taking into account genetics, archeology and chemistry.
-This work was done in collaboration with Professor Patrick McGovern of the University of Pennsylvania and the Philadelphia Archeological and Anthropological Museum.
-This results for Dr. med.
-Vouillamoz's recognition that the first-time domestication of the grapevine in what is now Southeastern Anatolia in the Turkey and not as generally assumed in Transcaucasia took place.
+In 2003, Dr. Vouillamoz carried out a research with Dr. Stella Grando at the Institute San Michele all'Adige (Trento) on the localisation of the domestication of the vine, taking into account genetics, archaeology and chemistry.
+This work was carried out in collaboration with Professor Patrick McGovern of the University of Pennsylvania and the Archaeological and Anthropological Museum of Philadelphia.
+From this, Dr. Vouillamoz concluded that the first domestication of the vine in today's Southeast Anatolia took place in Turkey and not, as generally assumed, in Transcaucasia.

-In 2004, Dr. med.
-Vouillamoz and dr. Grando the parenting of the species Sangiovese discovered (but there are other opinions).
-Together with the Ampelographin Dr. med.
-Anna Schneider from the National Research Council in Grugliasco (Turin) were the diverse relationships of the Nebbiolo which is a parent of at least six northern Italian grape varieties.
-The extensive researches and DNA analysis led to unexpected discoveries of the relationships of the old Valais grape varieties Cornalin d'Aoste.
-Lafnetscha.
-Rèze.
-Rouge du Pays and many others (see below Old plants ).
+In 2004, Dr. Vouillamoz and Dr. Grando discovered the parenthood of the Sangiovese variety (although there are other opinions).
+Together with the ampelographer Dr. Anna Schneider from the National Research Council in Grugliasco (Turin), the various relationships of the Nebbiolo, which is a parent of at least six northern Italian grape varieties, were determined.
+The extensive research and DNA analyses led to unexpected discoveries of the kinship relationships of the old Valaisian grape varieties Cornalin d'Aoste, Lafnetscha, Rèze, Rouge du Pays and many others (see under Old Plants).